Skip to content

 Skills use a three-level loading system:

-This means my 92 skills do not all load into every conversation.
+This means my 92 skills don't all load into every conversation.
 The agent sees a summary of each skill (name + description), and only loads the full instructions when relevant.

 >Building Custom Skills